snowch/spring-boot-ssl-truststore-gen/README.md

 ## Feature

-This library updates the certificates on java cloud foundry buildpacks.
+This library updates the certificates on java cloud foundry buildpacks with:

  * Default truststore CA certificates
  * Compose certificates provided in VCAP_SERVICES in the field ca_certificate_base64